Heat Treating of Stainless, Tool and Most Carbon Steels - to your specs. Please read this;

 It is Very helpful to include this information in the package even if you put it in your email or order.
 We do cross reference, but try not to rely on it.
 If you have other items on your order, we will normally hold those until your blades are done - unless you request otherwise.

 When packing them, envision them being tossed around a room and pack them so they'll stay in the package - points protected - and won't get bent and postal workers don't get injured.
-Turn-around time is usually 10 days to two weeks - plus of course whatever Canada Post adds on to each end.
+Turn-around time is usually 2 - 3 weeks - plus of course whatever Canada Post adds on to each end.

 On the topic of 'bent' or warped, we are not equipped to do much straightening of a blade.
 It is generally unheard of for a thicker blade to warp much in HT, but some deformation should be expected in virtually all blades - particularly 1/16 and very long 3/32, as well as anything ground to a thin edge or tip.
 We do our best to minimize this.
 Some makers have had best results just profiling thin blades before HT and then grinding the bevels hard.
 Everything above applies double to oil quench blades.